 I bumped into original Texans GM and current NFL Network Analyst Charlie Casserly here in Indy this week and thought about the amount of years the Texans organization has been represented at the NFL Scouting Combine.
 For the first time ever, the team’s brass comes here without a first and second round pick…and it’s a very different feeling.
+Play with online casino australia real money and earn without leaving your home!

 The first round mystery ‘buzz’ isn’t there.
 And that’s because the pick has been ‘in’ for almost a year.
 It’s Deshaun Watson, who the Texans took after trading up, giving away this year’s number one in the process.
 And there’s not a single person we’ve talked to who doesn’t think it was a tremendous investment.